discourse/prometheus_exporter/README.md

 require 'prometheus_exporter/client'
 require 'prometheus_exporter/instrumentation'

+# bind is the address, on which the webserver will listen
 # port is the port that will provide the /metrics route
-server = PrometheusExporter::Server::WebServer.new port: 12345
+server = PrometheusExporter::Server::WebServer.new bind: 'localhost', port: 12345
 server.start

 # wire up a default local client